mhogenmiller/DA_401/README.md

 # DA_401

-## Consumers’ Online Experiences with Broadway Musicals: Introducing New Engagement Variables to A Cox Proportional Hazard Model of Show Survival Analysis
+## Consumers’ Online Experiences with Broadway Musicals: Introducing New Engagement Variables to A Cox Proportional Hazard Model for Show Survival Analysis
  ##

 This project brings together data about the attendance rates, number of performances, and search and news history of Broadway musicals to study how they contribute to show lonevity.
 The novely of the project lies in the fact that no studies have explored the public search behavior in relation to the survival time of shows and analyzed the media resources used here with the samemethods.